www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2023-07-12-make-project-deployable-as-a-single-jar.md

         * [X] Provide FileSystem implementation based on resources of class loader.
         * [ ] FileSystemViaClass
         * [ ] ProjectsViaJar
-          * [ ] Move this to system project.
+          * [x] Move this to system project.
-          * [ ] `maven.execute net.splitcells.website.ProjectsViaJar`
+          * [ ] `maven.execute net.splitcells.system.WebsiteViaJar` CURRENT
+          * [x] Use dedicated resource folder in jar.
         * [ ] Make this alternative via taggable via config.
-        * [ ] Provide source file structure inside jar in order to make this file access more similar to access to files via git repos.
+        * [x] Provide source file structure inside jar in order to make this file access more similar to access to files via git repos.
 CURRENT
 * [ ] Make website deployable as a dynamic server.
 * [ ] Remove the need of private module for website deployment: https://github.com/www-splitcells-net/net.splitcells.network/issues/199